 There are a lot of signs that you are overtraining – but the best way is simply to listen to your body.
 If you don’t feel close to 100%, you probably aren’t.
 Don’t get me wrong, you should push through when you just “don’t feel like training” because you’re tired, you didn’t sleep well, your significant other is on your case, whatever.
 But something tells me the readership here never has that feeling.

-• Times are way off on benchmarks: We do benchmarks and baseline workouts for a reason – to track progress.
+We perform benchmarks and baseline workouts for a reason – to track progress.
 Now, anybody can have an off day, but if you’re consistently missing a PR by minutes (or seconds if you’re testing sprints or something to that effect), you might want to dial it back, regroup, and take a rest day.

 You need to allow your body time to recover.
 And it’s not just muscles; your tendons and joints need rest.
 Again, connective tissue heals on average ten times slower than muscle.